TanasijeRUnibe/org_annot_eukar_genome_2025/README.md

 # Eukaryotic Genome Annotation Project (2025)

-This repository contains all Bash and R scripts used for the *Assembly & Annotation of Eukaryotic Genomes* course (IBU, University of Bern, 2025).
-The project implements the full workflow from transposable element (TE) annotation to gene annotation, quality assessment, comparative genomics, and pangenome analysis.
+This repository contains an extensive collection of Bash and R scripts developed during the *Assembly & Annotation of Eukaryotic Genomes* course (IBU, University of Bern, 2025).
+The project implements a complete, end‑to‑end workflow that spans transposable element (TE) annotation, structural gene annotation, functional annotation, quality assessment, and comparative genomics.
+The content has been organized to make the full analysis reproducible, traceable, and logically structured for anyone revisiting the work or adapting it for future projects.

-All scripts are organized by week and step, following the course practical layout.
+The workflow is divided by week, reflecting the chronological order in which tasks were introduced in the course.
+Each step includes its own script, supporting files, and standardized naming conventions that ensure clarity and maintainability.
+The goal of this repository is not just to store scripts, but to document a functional and well‑structured analysis pipeline for eukaryotic genome annotation.

 ## Repository Structure

 ### bash_scripts
-Contains workflow steps for:

-EDTA, TEsorter, LTR identity, TE dynamics
+This directory includes all shell scripts used to automate major stages of the pipeline.
+The contents are organized in a week‑based sequence and cover tasks such as:
+- EDTA execution for full TE annotation, including intact and fragmented elements
+- TEsorter classification of LTR retrotransposons into clades and families
+- Extraction of full-length LTRs, tools for identity comparison, and TE dynamics visualization

-MAKER gene annotation pipeline
+- Complete MAKER-based gene annotation pipeline (input preparation, merging, functional annotation, filtering)

-InterProScan integration
+- InterProScan integration for functional domain mapping

-AED calculation and GFF/FASTA filtering
+- Generation and filtering of Annotation Edit Distance (AED) statistics

-BUSCO completeness assessment
+- BUSCO analysis for annotation completeness metrics

-BED/FASTA preparation for GENESPACE
+- Preparation of BED and FASTA files for GENESPACE input

-GENESPACE execution, pangenome and riparian plots
+- Execution of GENESPACE analyses, pangenome processing, and multi-genome synteny visualization

+Each script includes SLURM headers for cluster execution, standardized environment setup, and descriptive naming to ensure each step is clear and unambiguous.

 ### r_scripts_and_bashlaunchers
-Contains:
+This folder contains all R scripts and dedicated launcher scripts used to run analyses on the cluster.
+These include:

-R scripts for LTR identity, TE distribution, TE dynamics
+- Scripts for computing LTR identity, identifying recent vs. ancient insertions, and comparing TE dynamics
+- Scripts for circos- and circlize-based TE distribution visualization along scaffolds
+- R pipelines for RepeatMasker divergence analysis and landscape plotting

-R scripts for GENESPACE and pangenome processing
+- GENESPACE R workflow scripts for orthogroup discovery and synteny inference
+- Pangenome matrix processing and summary generation

-Riparian plot scripts
+- Riparian plot scripts for comparing multi-genome syntenic blocks

-Bash launchers for cluster execution of R steps
+- Bash wrappers enabling non-interactive R execution on SLURM systems

+All scripts are documented and follow consistent input/output patterns.

 ## Workflow Overview

 ### Week 1–2: Transposable Element Annotation

-Run EDTA for genome-wide TE annotation

-Classify LTR retrotransposons using TEsorter
+- Run EDTA to generate initial TE annotations, including TE libraries, GFF3 files, and RepeatMasker outputs
+- Extract Copia and Gypsy sequences, classify them using TEsorter, and generate clade-level TE summaries

-Extract full-length LTRs and compute percent identity
+- Identify full-length LTR retrotransposons and compute percent identity to estimate insertion age

-Generate TE dynamics plots and RepeatMasker divergence landscapes
+- Generate TE dynamics plots to characterize recent vs. older insertion events
+- Use RepeatMasker outputs to reconstruct TE divergence landscapes using specialized parsing scripts

-Visualize TE distribution across scaffolds using circlize
+- Visualize TE density and superfamily distribution using circlize-based circular genome representations

-Produce TE superfamily and clade-level summaries
+- Produce summary tables comparing TE abundance, distribution patterns, and clade-specific dynamics

 ### Week 3: Gene Annotation with MAKER

-Merge MAKER GFF and FASTA outputs
+- Merge MAKER GFF and FASTA outputs into unified annotation files

-Assign consistent IDs to genes and transcripts
+- Assign consistent gene and transcript identifiers using maker_map_ids and associated tools

-Annotate proteins using InterProScan

-Calculate Annotation Edit Distance (AED)

-Filter low-quality annotations
+- Annotate protein sequences using InterProScan, including Pfam domains, GO terms, and IPR signatures
+- Compute annotation confidence using AED and integrate AED metrics into the GFF files
+- Apply quality filters to remove unsupported, incomplete, or low-confidence predictions

-Extract high-confidence mRNA, CDS, and protein sequences
+- Extract high-quality mRNA, CDS, and protein sequences for downstream analyses

-Generate final cleaned annotation sets
+- Generate final cleaned and functionally annotated gene sets suitable for comparative genomics

 ### Week 4: Isoforms and Quality Assessment

-Extract longest protein and transcript isoforms per gene
+- Identify longest protein and transcript isoforms per gene to standardize annotation for BUSCO and GENESPACE

-Run BUSCO to evaluate annotation completeness
+- Run BUSCO on proteins or transcripts to assess completeness of the dataset and benchmark annotation quality

-Generate annotation statistics with AGAT
+- Produce detailed annotation statistics via AGAT, including feature counts, gene model length distributions, and CDS/UTR summaries
+- Compare annotation quality across accessions or iterations and verify consistency with expected reference benchmarks

 ### Week 4–5: Comparative Genomics (GENESPACE)

-Prepare BED and peptide FASTA files for orthogroup inference
+- Prepare BED and FASTA files compatible with GENESPACE requirements, ensuring correct ordering and ID consistency

-Run DIAMOND BLAST and GENESPACE
+- Run DIAMOND BLAST and OrthoFinder-based orthogroup inference through GENESPACE containers

-Generate syntenic dotplots and synteny-hit maps
+- Produce syntenic dotplots and anchor-hit summaries to assess structural alignment between genomes

-Process pangenome matrix

-Identify core, accessory, and unique gene sets
+- Process the pangenome matrix to identify core, accessory, and unique orthogroups and gene sets

-Produce riparian plots for multi-species synteny visualization
+- Generate riparian plots to visualize multi-genome synteny at a structural and chromosomal level
+- Summarize comparative genomics results, identifying major differences, conserved blocks, rearrangements, and unique features

 ## Running on the Cluster

-All scripts are written for the IBU SLURM cluster and use Apptainer/Singularity containers.
+All scripts are adapted to the IBU SLURM cluster environment and rely on Apptainer/Singularity containers for reproducibility.
+Key behaviors include:

-Typical features include:

-SLURM headers for CPU, RAM, and time
+- Standardized SLURM headers defining CPU count, memory requirements, and walltime limits

-Logging to logs/
+- Automatic generation of log files stored under `logs/` for output and error tracking

-Execution via apptainer exec --bind $WORKDIR container.sif
+- Reproducible execution using `apptainer exec --bind $WORKDIR container.sif` commands

-Reproducible directory structure
+- Meaningful directory structures that separate `data`, `results`, `logs`, and `scripts` for clarity
+- Consistent handling of paths and environment variables to avoid conflicts or unexpected behavior

+The cluster-oriented workflow ensures scalability and minimizes configuration overhead for each analysis.

 ## Requirements

-All tools are provided through the course containers, including:
+All major tools required for the pipeline are provided via course containers, including:

-EDTA
+- EDTA for TE library construction and TE annotation

-TEsorter
+- TEsorter for LTR classification

-RepeatMasker

-MAKER

-InterProScan

-AGAT

-BUSCO

-GENESPACE
+- RepeatMasker for divergence and TE landscape analysis
+- MAKER for structural gene prediction
+- InterProScan for functional annotation of proteins
+- AGAT for GFF/GTF manipulation and annotation statistics
+- BUSCO for benchmarking annotation completeness
+- GENESPACE for orthology, synteny, and pangenome analysis

-R (tidyverse, circlize, GENESPACE dependencies)
+- R with tidyverse, circlize, and GENESPACE dependencies for downstream visualization and processing

+No manual installation is required when using the course infrastructure.

 ## Purpose

 This repository serves as:

-A complete end-to-end genome annotation pipeline
+- A complete end-to-end genome annotation pipeline from raw assembly to pangenome analysis

-A record of all steps performed during the course
+- A structured, chronological record of all computational steps performed during the practical course

-A standardized and organized script collection
+- A standardized script collection designed for reuse in future research projects

-A reproducible resource for similar genomic analyses

-A reference for future benchmarking and comparative genomics projects
+- A reproducible foundation for additional comparative or functional genomics analyses
+- A reference implementation for students or researchers learning genome annotation workflows

+By providing a clear organization and well-documented steps, this repository aims to make complex genomic analyses more accessible and reproducible.

 ## Credits